ramenspazz/Physics-stuff/README.md

 # Physics-stuff
 Useful stuff for physics

-This is a collection of code that I have found useful for data analysis in physics.
+This is a collection of code that I have written and have found useful for analysis in physics.